KatherLab/STAMP/README.md

 stamp init
 ```

-To download required resources such as the weights of the CTransPath feature extractor, run the following command:
+To download required resources such as the weights of the feature extractor, run the following command:
 ```bash
 stamp setup
 ```